Skip to main content

 Is power of sale the same as foreclosure?

-In Ontario, primarily power of sale (faster — typically 60-90 days).
-Foreclosure is a court process used in BC, AB, NS.
-The mechanics differ but the urgency is the same.
+In Ontario, primarily power of sale (faster — typically 60-90 days from default to sale).
+Foreclosure is a court process used in BC, AB, NS and other provinces.
+The mechanics differ but the urgency is the same — see the comparison table above.

 What if I'm self-employed and just had a bad year?